Skip to Content

 Viewing Logs

-# Scan Scheduler logs kubectl logs -n scanner -l app=scan-scheduler -f # Scan Manager logs kubectl logs -n scanner -l app=scan-manager -f # All scanner logs kubectl logs -n scanner -l app.kubernetes.io/part-of=scanner -f
+# Scan Scheduler logs kubectl logs -n scanner -l app=scan-scheduler -f # Scan Manager logs kubectl logs -n scanner -l app=scan-manager -f # Logs for all non-ephemeral scanner services kubectl logs -n scanner -l app.kubernetes.io/instance=scanner -f

 Resource Usage